YOU HAVE DIED TO SIN (Part 1)

 There is certainly a huge difference between a man who has been confirmed dead and a man who is about to die or who is dying.

-Therefore, the experience of a believer who truly knows, understands, and walks in the revelation knowledge of his perfect death and resurrection with Christ will not be the same as that of the believer who is striving to die daily.
+Therefore, the experience of a believer who truly knows, believes, internalizes, and walks in the revelation knowledge of his perfect death and resurrection with Christ will not be the same as that of the believer who is striving to die daily to sin.

-Many born-again believers today are still struggling with sinful habits because they would not acknowledge, accept, believe and walk in the truth that they have died to sin once and for all through the body of Jesus Christ.
+Many born-again believers today are still struggling with sinful habits because they would not acknowledge, accept, believe, internalize, and walk in the truth that they have died to sin once and for all through the body of Jesus Christ.

-Until you know, understand, accept or believe that you have died to the Mosaic Law, you cannot serve God in the newness of the Spirit.
+Until you know, understand, accept, and believe that you have died to the Mosaic Law, you cannot serve God in the newness of the Spirit.